Exact Phase Transitions for Stochastic Block Models and Reconstruction on Trees: Introduction

 \end{defn} Given $T$, let $\sig(n)$ denote the spins at distance $n$ from the root $\rho$ and let $\sig^{i}(n)$ denote $\sig(n)$ conditioned on $\sig_{\rho}=i$. \begin{defn}(\textit{Reconstruction on trees}) We say that the reconstruction problem is solvable for a broadcast model on a tree $T$ with second eigenvalue $\la$ if there exists $i,j \in \CC$ such that

 Otherwise, we say that the model has nonreconstruction at $\la$ for $T$. \end{defn}

 The broadcast process on the trees was first studied in the context of multi-type branching processes, where Kesten and Stigum~\cite{KestenStigum:66} identified the bound $d \la^2 = 1$ as a critical threshold for the behavior of the fluctuations of this model.
 Some related models were studied in trying to understand spin-glasses~\cite{CCST:86,CCST:90,CCCST:90}.
-The interest in this model grew significantly where it was established that for $q=2$ the Kesten-Stigum bound is tight for reconstruction.
+The interest in this model grew significantly when it was established that for $q=2$ the Kesten-Stigum (KS) bound is tight for reconstruction.
 This was established first for regular trees ~\cite{BlRuZa:95,Ioffe:96a} and then on general trees~\cite{EvKePeSc:00,Ioffe:96b} where the degree is replaced by the branching number~\cite{Lyons:89}.

-The fact that the KS bound is not tight for reconstruction on trees was first established in~\cite{Mossel:01} with much tighter results obtained by~\cite{Sly:09,Sly:11} as we discuss below.
-Interestingly, the Kesten-Stigum bound is tight for all $q$ for count-reconstruction~\cite{MosselPeres:03} and for robust reconstruction~\cite{JansonMossel:04}.
-There are also interesting conjectures relating the computational complexity of estimating the root from the leaves to the Kesten-Stigum bound~\cite{MoMoSa:20,KoehlerMossel:22}.
+The fact that the KS bound is not tight for reconstruction on trees (i.e. reconstruction is solvable for a broadcast model at some $\lambda$ and $d$-ary tree satisfying $d\la^2<1$ and $q\geq 3$ states) was first established in~\cite{Mossel:01} with much tighter results obtained by~\cite{Sly:09,Sly:11} as we discuss below.
+Interestingly, the KS bound is tight for all $q$ for count-reconstruction~\cite{MosselPeres:03} and for robust reconstruction~\cite{JansonMossel:04}.
+There are also interesting conjectures relating the computational complexity of estimating the root from the leaves to the KS bound~\cite{MoMoSa:20,KoehlerMossel:22}.
 To read more about the broadcast model see~\cite{Mossel:04,Mossel:23}.

-Denote $\GW(\mu_d)$ by the law of the Galton-Watson tree with offspring distribution $\mu_d$ with average degree $d$.
+Recall that the Galton-Watson tree is a \textit{random} tree, where each node in the tree has i.i.d. number of children drawn from some offspring distribution $\mu_d$ supported on $\Z_{\geq 0}$ (see e.g. \cite[Section 4.3.4]{Durrett_2019}).
+Denote by $\GW(\mu_d)$ the law of the Galton-Watson tree with offspring distribution $\mu_d$ with average degree $d$, where $d$ is not necessarily an integer.
 We then analyze the reconstruction problem for the broadcast model on a \textit{random} tree $T\sim \GW(\mu_d)$.
-We consider the following mild assumptions on the offspring distribution $\{\mu_d\}_{d>1}$. \begin{assumption}(\textit{Uniform tail for the offspring distribution}) The distributions $\{\mu_d\}_{d\geq 1}$ satisfy $\E_{\mu_{d}}[X_d]=d$, where $\E_{\mu_{d}}$ denotes the expectation with respect to $X_d\sim \mu_d$, and for every $\theta\geq 0$, we have
+We consider the following mild assumptions on the offspring distribution $\{\mu_d\}_{d>1}$. \begin{assumption}(\textit{Uniform tail for the offspring distribution}) The distributions $\{\mu_d\}_{d>1}$ satisfy $\E_{\mu_{d}}[X_d]=d$, where $\E_{\mu_{d}}$ denotes the expectation with respect to $X_d\sim \mu_d$, and for every $\theta\geq 0$, we have

 \end{assumption} \begin{assumption}(\textit{Tightness of the offspring distribution}) For any $\eps>0$, there exist positive constants $C_1(\eps), C_2(\eps)>0$, and $d_0(\eps)>1$, which only depend on $\eps$, such that for every $d\geq d_0(\eps)$,